centiglobe/decentralized-ISO20022/README.md

 in a separate command prompt window to start the external API.

 ### 7.3 Using Docker
-Start the microservice by running `docker-compose -f docker-compose.external.yml -f docker-compose.internal.yml up --build`
+Start the communication service by running `docker-compose -f docker-compose.external.yml -f docker-compose.internal.yml up --build`

 ## 8. Software Architecture
 An architecture of the software, which follows domain driven design.